celskeggs/hailburst/README.md

     $ make -j4
     $ make install

-(If this doesn't work, make sure you have the crypt.h header available on your system.)
+(If this doesn't work, make sure you have the crypt.h header available on your system, and make sure you've installed the texinfo, bison, libpython3-dev, and flex packages.)